timboudreau/atomic-state/README.md

     * Whether or not a dialog is open
     * Whether or not the application is exiting
     * A relative, low resolution timestamp of the last poll time
+  * Managing complex state for an HTTP client, composing together states like
+    * What phase of handling the request the code is in (initial, headers-sent, body-sent, headers-received, receiving-body, body-received, done) along with
+    * If the request is done, the reason (success, error-code-response, cancelled, timed-out, errored)

 To do that, you simply do the fussy work of carving up an int or a long into some number of bits, allocate one bit to booleans, however many bits it takes to hold the element count of enums, however